-The advent of digital technology has triggered disruption.
+The advent of digital technology has triggered a kind of disruption.
 This is a boon to cinema in light of the possibilities that this technology offers.
 We were even lead to believe that with this tool, we would not be unemployed, which is not the case.
-It is true that it is accessible, that anyone can make images, but is that equivalent to films?
+It is true that it is accessible, that anyone can make images, but should this be considered compared to actual films?
 Things must be restructured; in order to know this technology better and to take advantage of it as it should be done.

 By Bengnime Rachelle Some

 A gallery where you get to to see cameras

 Different types of cameras are exposed at the l’Institut de l’Image et du Son.
 Whether old or the latest trend, these tools are unveiled to the public for a better understanding of their attributes.
 Known as the "Galerie ciné équipement" [Cinema Equipment Gallery], this initiative aims to create exhibition and marketing spaces for film production equipment.

 Film professionals and the public have the opportunity to revisit the evolution of the film camera and photo camera over time.
 They also have the possibility of having their devices repaired thanks to the technicians who are on site.
 Since the opening of the stands of the "Galerie ciné équipement", students from the city of Ouagadougou have been able to satisfy their curiosity by operating the rails or cranes.
 In addition to this moment of discovery, there is an impromptu workshop that allows young professionals to have feedback on their film projects: "it is an opportunity to have the point of view and the advice of Guy Désiré Yaméogo, a expert in screenwriting.
 This feedback will allow them to work through blockages" explains Mamounata Nikièma the initiator of the gallery.

 She hopes to repeat this initiative at the fiftieth anniversary of FESPACO if the targeted audience shows interest in the event.